dart-archive/pub-dartlang/app/doc/index.markdown

 </aside>

 When you do this, pub will create a `packages` directory in the same directory as `pubspec.yaml`.
-In there, it will place package that your package depends on (these are called your **immediate dependencies**).
+In there, it will place each package that your package depends on (these are called your **immediate dependencies**).
 It will also look at all of those packages and get everything *they* depend on, recursively (these are your **transitive dependencies**).

 When this is done, you will have a `packages` directory that contains every single package your program needs in order to run.